-I’m going to level with you, until just a few days ago I had no idea that Sindhi food was a thing.
-I mean I knew Sindhi people ate food, that goes without saying; I just assumed it was butter chicken and naan, a stereotype that my friends pointed out is extremely offensive.
-So I apologise to the Sindhi community for what I said, and maybe also for what I’m about to say.
+We’re going to level with you, until just a few days ago, we had no idea that Sindhi food was a thing.
+We knew Sindhi people ate food, that goes without saying; we just assumed it was butter chicken and naan, a stereotype that my friends pointed out is extremely offensive.
+So we’d like to apologise to the Sindhi community for what we said, and maybe also for what we’re about to say.

 Sindhful isn’t a place you can go (a bit like Sindh actually), it’s just a kitchen that does deliveries.
-But my God whatever they do in that kitchen is pure wizardry, I wouldn’t be surprised if the chefs were being controlled by rats hiding in their hats, which is just my way of saying their food is excellent.
+But my God whatever they do in that kitchen is pure wizardry, hell, we wouldn’t be surprised if the chefs were being controlled by rats hiding in their hats.
 We ordered three items on the menu that we were promised were the best and we’ve had absolutely no reason to believe that we were misled.

 1) Kheema Pav

 Where I pretend to come from, a good kheema pav shouldn’t cost you more than Rs.150, but this wasn’t just good kheema, this was great kheema.
 Sure it was a bit more expensive we’d have liked to pay, but we regret nothing.
 Sindhful is also really generous with their portions, so one kheema pav is enough for two adults.
 The kheema was flavourful, and not too spicy, perfect for the middle class.

 2) Sindhi Kadhi Chawal with Aloo Tuk